 Researchers continue to look at new ways to treat, diagnose, and prevent colorectal cancer.
 Many are testing other types of treatments in clinical trials.

 Advances in Treatments

-Scientists are also working on new vaccines and monoclonal antibodies that may improve how patients' immune systems respond to colorectal cancers.
+Scientists are also working on vaccines therapies and monoclonal antibodies that may improve how patients' immune systems respond to colorectal cancers.
 Monoclonal antibodies are a single type of antibody that researchers make in large amounts in a laboratory.

-New surgical techniques have reduced the number of patients needing a permanent colostomy.
+Surgical techniques have reduced the number of patients needing a permanent colostomy.
 A colostomy is an opening made in the abdomen for waste to pass out of the body before it reaches the rectum.
 In many cases, the surgeon can reconnect the healthy parts of the colon back together after removing the cancer.
 This way, the colon can function just as it did before.

 The PLCO Trial

 The National Cancer Institute's Prostate, Lung, Colorectal, and Ovarian Cancer Screening Trial, or PLCO Trial, recently provided results about the role of sigmoidoscopy in reducing deaths from colon and rectal cancers.
 The PLCO trial, involving 148,000 volunteers aged 55 to 74, compared two groups of people over a 10-year period and found that the group that received sigmoidoscopies had fewer deaths from colorectal cancer than those who did not get a sigmoidoscopy.

 Preventing colorectal cancer is a concern of many researchers.

 Studies have shown that non-steroidal anti-inflammatory drugs (NSAIDs) can keep large-bowel polyps from forming.
 Bowel polyps can start out benign, or non-cancerous, but can become cancerous.
 However, the effects that these drugs have on the heart and other parts of the body is of concern, therefore these drugs should only be used for prevention under a doctor's supervision.